awsdocs/amazon-ses-developer-guide/doc-source/monitoring-sender-reputation-pausing-configuration-set.md

 ## Part 6: Create a CloudWatch Alarm<a name="monitoring-sender-reputation-pausing-configuration-set-part-6"></a>

 This section contains procedures for creating an alarm in CloudWatch that is triggered when a metric reaches a certain threshold\.
-When the alarm is triggered, it delivers a notification to the Amazon SNS topic you created in [[ERROR] BAD/MISSING LINK TEXT](#monitoring-sender-reputation-pausing-configuration-set-part-5), which then executes the Lambda function you created in [[ERROR] BAD/MISSING LINK TEXT](#monitoring-sender-reputation-pausing-configuration-set-part-3)\.
+When the alarm is triggered, it delivers a notification to the Amazon SNS topic you created in [Part 5: Create an Amazon SNS Topic](#monitoring-sender-reputation-pausing-configuration-set-part-5), which then executes the Lambda function you created in [Part 3: Create the Lambda Function](#monitoring-sender-reputation-pausing-configuration-set-part-3)\.

 **To create a CloudWatch alarm**